pagutierrez/pagutierrez.github.io/_pages/about.md

 ---
 permalink: /
 title: "Pedro Antonio Gutiérrez"
-excerpt: "About me"
+excerpt: "Assistant Professor at the University of Córdoba"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am currently an Assistant Professor in the Department of Computer Science and Numerical Analysis, University of Córdoba.
+I am Assistant Professor in the Department of Computer Science and Numerical Analysis, University of Córdoba.

 My current research interests include: machine learning, ordinal classification, evolutionary neural networks, application of these techniques to real problems (renewable energies, precision agriculture, biomedicine...).
 I am a member of the [AYRNA](http://www.uco.es/grupos/ayrna/index.php/en) research group.